NIRCam WFSS Deep Galaxy Observations

 See also: NIRCam Filters, NIRCam WFSS Field of View

 This program uses the wide filter F356W to cover a sufficiently broad wavelength range (roughly 3.1–4.1 µm) to achieve the science goals.
-We accept that a wide filter yields a smaller full spectrum field of view.
+It's accepted that a wide filter yields a smaller full spectrum field of view.
 Among the wide filters, F356W yields the largest full spectrum field of view, as it is closest to 4 µm.
 To support these WFSS data, direct imaging and out of field imaging is also obtained in F356W.

 While the WFSS data are being obtained in NIRCam's long wavelength channel, imaging is obtained simultaneously in NIRCam's short wavelength channel.
 This program uses the F115W and F200W filters.
 The combination of F115W, F200W, and F356W imaging is intended to constrain the stellar masses and star formation rates of these 3 < z < 7 galaxies, similar to the BzK diagnostic for z ~ 2 galaxies.